Addiction Treatment Advice

 Assess.
 Meet with a professional interventionist to discuss your concerns about your loved one’s drug or alcohol use.
 The substance abuse specialist will determine if a professional intervention is appropriate, and if so, which type and how quickly it should happen.

 Prepare.
-Talk to those in the addicted person’s inner circle, including trusted co-workers, friends, and family members, to gather specific examples of destructive behavior to give tangible examples that will help the individual understand how their substance use or addiction has impacted loved ones as well as themselves.
+Talk to those in the struggling individual's inner circle, including trusted co-workers, friends, and family members, to gather specific examples of destructive behavior to give tangible examples that will help the individual understand how their substance use or addiction has impacted loved ones as well as themselves.
 Determine the time of the day they are least likely to be under the influence to plan the time of the intervention.
 The plan should include:

 Don’t rush it— preparation could take several weeks.